bryancaraman/SummarizerBot/README.md

 # Summarizer - Save time by summarizing any slack channel

+Before getting started, make sure you have a development workspace where you have permissions to install apps.
+If you don’t have one setup, go ahead and [create one](https://slack.com/create).
+## Installation

+#### Create a Slack App
+1. Open [https://api.slack.com/apps/new](https://api.slack.com/apps/new) and choose "From an app manifest"
+2. Choose the workspace you want to install the application to
+3. Copy the contents of [manifest.json](./manifest.json) into the text box that says `*Paste your manifest code here*` (within the JSON tab) and click *Next*
+4. Review the configuration and click *Create*
+5. Click *Install to Workspace* and *Allow* on the screen that follows.
+You'll then be redirected to the App Configuration dashboard.

+#### Configuration
+Before you can run the app, you'll need to store some tokens.
+Create a .config file and follow the steps below:

+1. Open your apps configuration page from this list, click **OAuth & Permissions** in the left hand menu, then copy the Bot User OAuth Token.
+You will store this in your environment as `SLACK_BOT_TOKEN`.
+2. Click ***Basic Information** from the left hand menu and follow the steps in the App-Level Tokens section to create an app-level token with the `connections:write` scope.
+Copy this token.
+You will store this in your environment as `SLACK_APP_TOKEN`.

 ### Setup Local Project
 ```zsh
 # Clone this project onto your machine